Brain-up/brn/README.md

 Alternatively, you can just replace the variables by "admin", the default user and password for development.

 ### GET THE BACKEND PROJECT RUNNING
-1. Run command 'gradle assemble' from main project folder to build project successfully 'gradle build' with tests.
+1. Run command 'gradle build' from main project folder to build project with tests.
 2. Use --spring.profiles.active=dev when running spring project, in command line or change it in application.properties.
 3. Application.kt is the main class to run application.